tarof429/stuckathome/k8s/pods.md

 kubectl run nginx --image=nginx --dry-run=client -o yaml > nginx-pod.yml
 ```

-A sample is provided int he deployments directory where we have changed the image name to be nginx:latest.
+A sample is provided in the deployments directory where we have changed the image name to be nginx:latest.
 To verify, we can run two commands:

 - kubectl describe pod nginx